kkingsbe/Smart-Mirror-2.0/smart-mirror-next/components/NWSRadarMap.README.md

 ## Radar Opacity

 The radar layer's opacity can be adjusted using the `opacity` prop.
 A lower value (closer to 0) makes the radar more transparent, allowing the base map to be more visible underneath.
 A higher value (closer to 1) makes the radar more opaque.
 The default value is 0.5 (50% opacity).

+## Location Marker

+The component can display a marker at the center of the map (the coordinates specified by `lat` and `lon`) to help users identify the exact location they're viewing.
+The marker includes a pulsing animation effect to make it more visible and displays the exact coordinates.
+This feature can be toggled using the `showLocationMarker` prop.

 ## Error Handling